Squaw Valley Travel Guide

 At 9050 feet (2760m) above sea level and spread across six peaks and 4000 acres of terrain, there are enough runs for every level of skier and snowboarder at the resort.
 In total there are 112 different runs totalling 485 miles (782km).
 Unusually Squaw Valley does not mark trails on its piste map relying instead on a graded lift markings.
 Squaw Valley attracts plenty of expert skiers drawn to the cliffs and chutes rivalling some of the best found across the continent.
 Squaw Valley also offers the best nightskiing in Tahoe.

 Skiing and snowboarding needs will be taken care of in shops that include Squaw Valley Outfitters and The North Face.
-There are other smaller grocery stores offering enough for all self catering needs and several other novelty stores include Black Diamond Wine Exchange, Waxen Moon and Double Diamond Jewellery, selling liquor, candles and shiny stones.
-Granite Chief, voted the #1 ski shop in the far west by SKI magazine, can handle all tuning and waxing needs.
+There are other smaller grocery stores offering enough for all self-catering needs and several other novelty stores include Black Diamond Wine Exchange, and Double Diamond Jewelry, selling liquor, candles and shiny stones.
+Granite Chief ski shop can handle all tuning and waxing needs.
 Megalithic shopping mall, The Village At Squaw Valley, will cover all your remaining shopping needs.

 Not known for its apres-ski scene, Squaw Valley has a few worthwhile nightspots of the down-to-earth variety.
-For an authentic local scene check out The Loft Bar and the Red Dog Bar & Grill.
+For an authentic local scene, check out The Loft Bar.
 Long-time favourite The Auld Dubliner is a great place to savour a few pints after a hard day on the slopes and was originally a pub built in Ireland until it was dismantled and brought all the way to the US.

 Ice-skating, snowtubing, wall climbing, dog sledding, or simply relaxing in one of the heated pools and Jacuzzis is bound to keep those needing a break from the skis and snowboards occupied.